-This scanning section is older now, the site has since moved towards digital camera basics.
-But do realize that this scanning material is about the basics, and the basics of scanning have not changed, still very valid, however digital camera photos are already scanned, so to speak (meaning, first preference is to use your original file if you have it).
+This scanning material is about the basics of scanning, still very valid, however digital camera photos are already scanned, so to speak (meaning, first preference is to use your original file if you have it).
 The purpose is to offer some scanning tips and to explain the basics for photos and documents.
-It is about the fundamentals of digital images, about the basics to help you get the most from your images from your scanner and camera.
+It is also about the fundamentals of digital images, about the basics to help you get the most from your images from your scanner and camera.
 How it works, for those that want to know.

 Included here are the general questions that we've all asked about digital images.
 The material is about the basics, and is appropriate for the beginner.
 The content is certainly not superficial, but it is not at all difficult either, it is just simply about how it works.
 It describes in plain language the things we need to know to be efficient and get the most from our images, in the various ways that we can use them.

 DPI resolution is one of the first concerns.
 Many newbies want to scan a photo at the greatest possible resolution.
 We'll explain why that's the wrong answer, with tips about how to choose a more appropriate answer to match the actual job.
 That and many other scanning basics are covered here, and it's intended to be a fast jump start to aid newcomers to graphics and scanning.
 There will be a little technique to learn, but when you've seen it once, then it's rather simple.